shohan4556/machine-learning-course-notes/Notes/statistical-analysis.md

 EDA may time consuming but you should do it at first then jump into hypothesis.

-**ECDF** :  *This empirical cumulative distribution function* is a step function that jumps up by 1/n at each of the n data points.
+**Empirical cumulative distribution function(ECDF)** : ECDF is a step function that jumps up by 1/n at each of the n data points.
 Its value at any specified value of the measured variable is the fraction of observations of the measured variable that are less than or equal to the specified value.

 *xlabel = sort(n)*